mschulteg/flacmirror/README.md

 ## Limitations
 Currently there are some limitations.
-- Only supported codecs are vorbis and opus
+- Only supported codecs are vorbis, opus and aac (LC profile)
 - Only one album art entry is extracted and then interpreted as TYPE 3: Cover(front)